-The CFCCA building will be closed from Wednesday 5th November in response to government guidance following increasing cases of COVID-19 Coronavirus.
+The CFCCA galleries and building are currently closed in line with government guidance.
 Once we are able to safely reopen, opening times will be Wednesday to Sunday, 11am till 4pm (Closed Mondays, Tuesdays and Bank Holidays).

 PREBOOKING AND TICKETS

 When the CFCCA galleries reopen, will I need to book to visit CFCCA’s exhibitions?

 Booking is advised, walk-ins are welcome.
 Booking is not currently available and will be available in the days before the building reopens.
 Please check back at a later date or sign up to our enews for updates.

 When the galleries reopen, those who book a timed entry ticket will receive priority entry to the gallery.
 We also have capacity to welcome on-the-day walk-up visitors.
 However, if the gallery space is at maximum capacity and you have not prebooked, you may be asked to wait or to return at a later time.
 Entry to the galleries is free.

 No, you can simply show your e-ticket on your phone or quote your name and group size.

 What if I am running late or miss my time slot?